mojaloop/mojaloop-specification/admin-api/admin-api-specification-v1.0.md

 ### `GET /participants/{name}/endpoints`

-The `GET /participants/{name}/endpoints` request is used to retrieve information about the endpoints configured for a particular participant.
+Retrieves information about the endpoints configured for a particular participant.

 #### Path parameters